supertestnet/lightning_blinder/README.md

 - Wallets thus get a privacy advantage without even using the software.
 Because of its undetectability, if even a small percentage of people use LSP Blinder, LSPs can no longer be sure their heuristics work for *anyone,* because they cannot detect who is using it and who isn't.

 # How to hide the sender too
-The protocol as described above fools an LSP into thinking one of their users is sending money to person A when they are really sending money to person B. But there is another way to use LSP Blinder: have person A -- who I have decided to call Charlie, monetarily -- run the LBC software.
+The protocol as described above fools an LSP into thinking one of their users is sending money to person A when they are really sending money to person B. But there is another way to use LSP Blinder: have person A -- who I have decided to call Charlie, momentarily -- run the LBC software.

 Now suppose a user of LSP Blinder -- whom I shall call Dave -- picks Charlie as their LBC, and suppose a man named Bob wants to pay Dave through Charlie -- so the payment is going Bob -> Charlie -> Dave.
 When Dave receives the payment from Bob (through Charlie), Bob's LSP thinks Charlie is the recipient when the real recipient is Dave.
 But that's not all: Charlie is using an LSP too, and Charlie's LSP will think *Charlie* is the sender when he's actually forwarding a payment from Bob to Dave.
 So not only do you hide Dave (the real recipient), you also hide Bob (the real sender).